alsanju/NGSchool2018/short-readWGS.md

 If you have problems visualising this region you can change the visibility range threshold to 1000 Kb in View>Preferences>Alignments.
 If you still have problems, go to individual breakpoints and zoom out.

-- How is this variant inherited?
+- Which is the mechanism of inheritance of this variant?
 - Can you phase the cxSV from the short reads?
 Some informative SNPs are chrX:18064030, chrX:18073775, chrX:18504017.